Combinatorics of `unavoidable complexes': Complexes with large non-linearity gap

+{\bf Proof:} All complexes $K$ listed in the theorem are $2$-unavoidable.
+The first five of them are actually Alexander self-dual \cite{KB83, bd-1, bk92} (which means that they are minimal $2$-unavoidable).
+In both cases $\pi(K)=2$.

-The second row in the table (evaluating the invariant $\rho$) is computed by the method developed in Section~\ref{sec:threshold-char} which uses Proposition~\ref{prop:vazna-simetrija} as the key ingredient (see Example~\ref{exam:k} for a more detailed calculation in the case $K = [3]$).
-Indeed, if $G$ acts transitively on the vertices of the complex $K$ then the wreath product $G\wr S_n$ acts transitively of the set of vertices of $K_n = K^{\ast n}$.
-In particular this holds for the triangulations of `projective planes' $\mathbb{R}P^2_6, \mathbb{C}P^2_9$ and $\mathbb{H}P^2_{15}$.
-So the numbers in the second row are obtained as the quotients of a the size of a minimal non-simplex in $K^{\ast n}$ (which is the same as the size of the minimal non-simplex in $K$) and the number $\nu(K^{\ast n})$ of vertices in $K^{\ast n}$.
-The rest of the table is completed by simple calculation. $\square$
+The second row in Table~(\ref{eqn:tabela-nova}) (evaluating the invariant $\rho$) is computed by the methods developed in Section~\ref{sec:threshold} which uses Proposition~\ref{prop:vazna-simetrija} as the key tool.
+For $K^{\ast n}$ one uses the additivity of invariants $\nu$ and $\nu_f$ and their link with $\pi$ and $\rho$ (Section~\ref{sec:frac-relaxation}).
+The rest of Table~\ref{eqn:tabela-nova} is completed by simple calculation. $\square$